eras/tlsd/README.md

 if this is the case then perhaps a lot of this SVG rendering code would be needles :).

+Any node can exchange messages with any other node, though the example doesn't yet demonstrate this.

-Currently this tool is limited to exchanging messages with one central system as this has currently been my need for it, but I expect in the future exchanging messages arbitrarily among the nodes will also be supported.
-It also doesn't try to avoid overlapping labels or lines with other objects yet, but this is also something I'm planning to implement at some point.
+The tool doesn't try to avoid overlapping labels or lines with other objects yet, but this is also something I'm planning to implement at some point.

 ## Trying out the example